plutzilla/plutzilla.github.io/_drafts/agile-product-backlog-management.md

 ## Backlog composition and task types

-While it sometimes seems that agile product development is only the new feature development, however in practice the engineering team's capacity consists of:
+While it sometimes seems that agile product development is about the new feature development, however in practice the engineering team's capacity consists of:

  * Feature development
  * Operations/maintenance